twni2016/pomdp-baselines/docs/run_commands.md

 Before start running any experiments, we suggest to have a good plan of *environment series* based on difficulty level.
 As it is hard to analyze and varies from algorithm to algorithm, we provide some rough estimates:

-1. Extremely Simple as a Sanity Check: Pendulum-V (also shown in our minimal example jupyter notebook)
+1. Extremely Simple as a Sanity Check: Pendulum-V (also shown in our minimal example jupyter notebook) and CartPole-V (for discrete action space)
 2. Simple, Fast, yet Non-trivial: Wind (require precise inference and control), Semi-Circle (sparse reward).
 Both are continuous gridworlds, thus very fast.
 3. Medium: Cheetah-Vel (1-dim stationary hidden state), `*`-Robust (2-dim stationary hidden state), `*`-P (could be roughly inferred by 2nd order MDP)
 4. Hard: `*`-Dir (relatively complicated dynamics), `*`-V (long-term inference), `*`-Generalize (extrapolation)